 #2 Best Flavor: MOON

-The MOON Teeth Whitening Pen was born of a partnership with Kendall Jenner.
+The MOON Kendall Jenner Teeth Whitening Pen was born of a partnership between, you guessed it, Kendall Jenner and MOON founder Sean Neff.
 While attaching a celebrity to a product can make it feel gimmicky, MOON is anything but.
-Founded by Shaun Neff, MOON aims to make oral care part of a pampering beauty routine, and their pen hits the mark.
+MOON aims to make oral care part of a pampering beauty routine, and their pen hits the mark.

-Formulated with their proprietary Elixir III, the MOON Teeth Whitening Pen offers both whitening power and an amazing flavor, combining honeysuckle and strawberry extract with vanilla.
-It also includes light-reflecting particles, which help boost your smile as soon as the gel is applied.
+Formulated with their proprietary Elixir III, the MOON Kendall Jenner Teeth Whitening Pen offers both whitening power and an amazing flavor, combining honeysuckle and strawberry extract with vanilla.
+It also includes light-reflecting particles, which help boost your smile as soon as you apply the gel.
 And despite its connection to a Jenner, this pen has an affordable price tag: just $19.99.

 - The pen has a sleek design that feels more like makeup packaging.

 - Lasting results might take a few days, but the light-reflecting particles make an instant difference.

 - The only brick-and-mortar store selling it is Ulta.

 - Some customers found the formula burned their gums.